xavier888/Stock-Grapher/README.md

 # Stock-Grapher
-Personal project
+School/Personal project

 This program allows the user enter a stock ticker and then displays a xchart/swing-generated graph showing the prices since market opening.
-I wanted to make the graph update in real time but I still haven't figured out how.
+I want to make the graph update in real time using swing but haven't figured out how.
-Additionally, since this program pulls prices from Google Finance, using this program frequently may cause Google Finance to suspect you are a bot and throw up a captcha.
+Additionally, since this program pulls prices from Google Finance, using it frequently may cause Google Finance to throw up a captcha.